ministryofjustice/cloud-platform/.github/ISSUE_TEMPLATE/cloud-platform-k8s-upgrade-template.md

 ---
 name: Cloud Platform Kubernetes Upgrade story
-about: Create new Cloud Platform Kubernetes Upgrade story
+about: This template is for Cloud Platform team to create an epic ticket for kubernetes upgrades
+label: 'EPIC'
 ---

 ## Issue 1: